gonimbly/reflux-template/README.md

-#Go Nimbly - Reflux Generator
+#Go Nimbly - Reflux Template

 A generator based on Reflux for Go Nimbly projects.